Manu Gavassi: Personal life

 In 2009, Gavassi was in a relationship with the actor and presenter Caíque Nogueira.
 After the relationship ended, the two remained best friends.
 In October 2011, after meeting the actor and singer Chay Suede during the band's first concert Rebeldes, where the singer performed the opening show, they began to date, only dating in November 2012.
 The relationship ended in June 2014, after three years together.
 From July to December of the same year, she was in a relationship with actor and singer Fiuk.
 Between January and July 2018, she had a relationship with businessman Leo Picon.
 In November 2019, she started a relationship with the engineer and executive director Igor Carvalho Rodrigues.
 In June 2020, the end of the relationship was confirmed.

+In June 2021, she started dating model Jullio Reis.
+In May 2024, after three years of dating, Gavassi and Reis got engaged.
+In November 2024, they announced that they were expecting their first child.
+On April 4, 2025, the couple's first daughter was born.